 The first week of September signals the end of the August vacations for Parisians, and they are refreshed and ready to go back to work.
 It’s called the rentrée (or the reentry), and in French culture, it’s also conceived as the New Year.
 A major part of the rentrée is the cultural calendar which is filled with a full slate of new events including museum exhibitions, opera and theater performances, concerts, films, festivals, and other exciting events.
-The fall of 2021 promises to be one of the best in years.

 Here are our top picks of must-attend events in Paris this fall.